Farm Service Agency, USDA.

 (g) If supporting documentation is provided within 30 days after the end of the FY, but an application was not submitted to the applicable FSA County Office before the end of the application period, the producer is not eligible for payment.

 (h) Producers who submit applications after the application period are not entitled to any payment consideration or determination of eligibility.
-Regardless of the reason why an application is not submitted to or received by FSA, any application received after the close of business on such date will not be eligible for benefits under this program.
+Regardless of the reason why an application is not submitted to or Start Printed Page 34342received by FSA, any application received after the close of business on such date will not be eligible for benefits under this program.

 (a) To be eligible to receive payments under this part, a geographically disadvantaged farmer or rancher must: